-“[Our clients] have been startups, we’ve even had individual inventors, medium-sized technology companies looking for an edge in their market and believing their intellectual property is that edge that will allow them to gain a market share,” Beeman said.
+“[Our clients] have been startups, we’ve even had individual inventors, medium-sized technology companies looking for an edge in their market and believing their intellectual property is that edge that will allow them to gain a market share,” said Beeman (pictured right).
 “For that matter, even the major technology companies themselves … in the market are looking for lawyers who will sit down and talk to them about alternative fee arrangements.”

 Beeman and Muchmore, who declined to discuss the name of the recruiter who helped broker their move to Crowell & Moring, come to the firm the same week that it welcomed aboard Morgan, Lewis & Bockius corporate and business finance partner Amy Comer in London.